“A man is rich in proportion to the number of things he can afford to let alone.”

 This “Going Light” philosophy manifests itself in two ways; tangibly and intangibly.
 In regards to the former, innovative designs combined with increasingly lightweight, yet still durable materials, have meant that manufacturers can now produce incredibly lightweight equipment, without unduly sacrificing performance or safety.
 Intangibly speaking, it constitutes a change of mindset.
 A reassessment of what we ‘actually’ need, as opposed to what we ‘think’ or have been ‘told’ we need.

 There is no universal blueprint as to how you should backpack.
 Every hiker is different.
-We all have our own motivations, needs, levels of fitness and experience.
-However, one thing upon which everyone can agree is that walking is substantially easier and more enjoyable, if your pack doesn’t weigh the proverbial tonne.
-Basic principles of Going Lighter are as follows:
+We all have our own motivations, needs and experience.
+That being said, one thing upon which everyone can agree is that walking is substantially easier and more enjoyable, if your pack doesn’t weigh the proverbial tonne.
+The basic principles of Going Lighter are as follows:

 - Safety First: Going lighter should be a gradual process, which ideally should parallel a corresponding improvement of a hiker’s backcountry skill-set.
 When starting out, it is better to err on the side of caution by taking a little more than the bare necessities.
 Time spent in various types of conditions and terrain, will gradually teach you what you can and can’t do without.